AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 - Data should be paginated, each entry is a new page
 - Entry ID is reflected in the URL (`/people/1`)
 - Details should be hidden by default
-- To show the details, use needs to click a toggle button
+- To show the details, the user needs to click a toggle button

 Again, the full repository of this example can be found [here](https://github.com/AdrianApan/react-testing-setup-example).